What is Neurodiversity?

 Please note that the diagram provided offers common examples but is a simplification.
 Individual experiences, overlaps and abilities vary significantly.

-Info graphic with head at the centre and overlapping text bubbles in a circle around it.
+Infographic explaining types of neurodiversity.
+Image has human head outline at the centre and overlapping text bubbles in a circle around it.
 Title reads: Neurominorities.
 The bubbles name different neurotypes and some of the strengths associated with them.
 In the overlaps they give examples of a strength that is associated between two of the neurotypes.
 They are as follows; Dyscalculia, Innovative thinking and verbal skills.
 Overlapping with Dyslexia for creativity.
 Dyslexia, Visual thinking skills, creativity and 3D mechanical skills overlapping with ADHD for Authenticity.
 ADHD, creativity, hyper-focus, energy and passion.
 Overlapping with Tourette Syndrome for hyper-focus.
 Tourette Syndrome Observational skills, cognitive control and creativity.
 Overlapping with Acquired neurodiversity for innovative thinking.
 Acquired neurodiversity, adaptability, empathy.
 Overlapping with mental health for resilience.
 Mental health, depth of thinking, expression.
 Overlapping with Autism for sensory awareness.
 Autism, concentration, fine detail processing and memory.
 Overlapping with DCD/Dyspraxia for honesty.
 DCD / Dyspraxia, verbal skills, empathy and intuition.
 Overlapping with Dyscalculia for verbal skills.

 A note about language

-We are using the terms neurominority/neurodivergent/neurodistinct to refer to less typical neurotypes, such as ADHD, autism, dyslexia, dyspraxia, dyscalculia, dysgraphia and Tourette syndrome.
-We also recognise that any neurocognitive profile that is not “neurotypical” could be included as a minority group, which might include intellectual disabilities, mental health conditions, acquired brain injury or more.
+We are using the terms neurominority / neurodivergent / neurodistinct to refer to less typical neurotypes.
+For example ADHD, autism, dyslexia, dyspraxia, dyscalculia, dysgraphia and Tourette syndrome.
+We also recognise that any neurocognitive profile that is not “neurotypical” could be included as a minority group.
+This might include intellectual disabilities, mental health conditions, acquired brain injury or more.

 Neurodiversity in the population